Defense WorldEuropeLatestUSA

 French Rafale Fighter Jet – An In-Depth Analysis

-The F-35, on the other hand, is a fifth-generation stealth fighter aircraft designed primarily for air-to-ground missions.
+The F-35, a 5th-generation jet on the other hand, is a stealth fighter aircraft designed primarily for air-to-air and air-to-ground missions.
 It has a stealthy design that makes it difficult to detect on modern radars and can perform a wide range of missions, including air-to-air combat, intelligence gathering, and electronic warfare in highly sophisticated battle environments.

 American F-35